Loved by learners at thousands of companies

 - 11Fun facts

-Andrii managed IT teams where he used data to guide his decisions.
+Andrii has managed IT teams for "quite a while" where he uses data to guide his decisions.
 Before that, he received a Masters in Physics and studied the mathematical modeling of physical processes.
 He is passionate about Python, data visualization, and running with his dog.